UCECKWO/jekyll-serif-theme/_team/chotiwat.md

 weight: 1
 ---

-Chotiwat is a PhD student.
+Chotiwat is a PhD student at Imperial College London.